Go to content

 If you have any questions about your meter or how it works, please contact us and we'll be happy to help.

-Domestic Standard meters are ideal if your home has gas or oil-fired heating.
-The meter records all the electricity you’ve used at a single rate.
-They’re also available as a pay as you go meter
+Standard meters are ideal if your home has gas or oil-fired heating.
+The meter records all the electricity you've used at a single rate.
+They're also available as a Pay As You Go meter

 Evening and Weekend meters are ideal if you’re out most of the week during the daytime.

 These meters have two readings; one for day and one for night.
-Energy used between 7:30pm to 7:30am Monday to Friday and from 7:30pm on Friday to 7:30am on Monday is cheaper than energy used during the day.
+Energy used between 7:00pm to 7:00am Monday to Friday and from 7:00pm on Friday to 7:00am on Monday is cheaper than energy used during the day.
+These timings may vary slightly depending on a variety of factors including your postcode, timeswitch (signal strength) and Daylight Savings Time.

 Domestic Economy meters are ideal if your home has electric heating.
 Ideally, they're used with storage heaters and water immersion heating.

-These meters have two readings, a ‘day ‘or ‘normal’ reading and a ‘night’ or ‘low’ reading.
-The specific day and night periods on an Economy 7 meter vary between different regions and at different times of year.
-Usually the night usage is recorded between 11:30pm and 6:30am in the winter and 12:30am to 7:30am in the summer.
+These meters have two readings, a 'day' or 'normal' reading and a 'night' or 'low' reading.
+The specific day and night periods on a Domestic Economy meter vary between different regions and at different times of year.
+Usually the night usage is recorded between 11:30pm and 7:30am in the winter and 12:30am to 8:30am in the summer.
 Some regions use radio teleswitching to vary the timing.
 This uses data superimposed on the 198 kHz BBC Radio 4 long-wave signal.
 To find out the specific times for your meter, please contact us.

 Total Heating, Total Control meters, or THTC for short, are great for your home if it has electric central heating and you’re at home most of the day.
 They’re only available in certain areas of Scotland.